atmajs/utest/README.md

 - **Node.js**-runner  ` $ atma test foo `.
 - **Browser**-runner 
-	- with `atma` you create a test server (` $ atma server `), open a test-runner-page in one or many browsers (` http://localhost:5777/utest/ `), _so slaves are captured by the server_.
-And you are ready to run your scripts in dom environment ` $ atma test foo -browser `
+	- with `atma` you create a test server (` $ atma server `), open a test-runner-page in one or many browsers (` http://localhost:5777/utest/ `), _so slaves are captured by the server_. _Otherwise it will be done under the hood._  Now run ` $ atma test foo -browser `.
-	- UPD: (up from v.8.14) if the server is not running, uTest starts the server, launches the system default browser, navigates to the slave capture url and resumes the runner.
-- **Watcher**       ` -watch ` flag allows atma test instance not to be closed after testing, but waiting for any changes in files, that were used in unit tests and all its includejs dependencies.
+- **Watcher**       ` -watch ` flag allows atma test instance not to be closed after testing, but wait for any changes in files, that were used in unit tests and all its includejs dependencies.
 - **Environments** By default,  there will be available additional libraries in all tests

 	- [IncludeJS](https://github.com/atmajs/IncludeJS)